-Our approach is closely related to (and reveals connections between) three lines of research in the contextual bandit literature: (1) a celebrated theory of optimal contextual bandit learning in the agnostic setting using a (seemingly unavoidable) classification oracle, represented by \cite{dudik2011efficient} (the ``monster paper'') and \cite{agarwal2014taming} (``taming the monster''); (2) a simple probabilistic selection strategy mapping the predicted rewards of actions to the probabilities of actions, pioneered by \cite{abe1999associative} (see also \citealt{abe2003reinforcement}) and followed up by \cite{foster2020beyond}; and (3) some technical preliminaries developed in an early work of \cite{agarwal2012contextual}.
-In particular, we rethink the philosophy behind \cite{dudik2011efficient} and \cite{agarwal2014taming}, reform it with our own understanding of the value of realizability, and come up with a new idea of ``bypassing'' the classification oracle under realizability --- our algorithm is essentially a direct consequence of this new idea, see the derivation of our algorithm in \S\ref{sec:born}.
-Interestingly, our derived algorithm turns out to use a different but similar probabilistic selection strategy like \cite{abe1999associative} and \cite{foster2020beyond} --- this is surprising, as the idea behind the derivation of our algorithm is very different from the ideas behind \cite{abe1999associative} and \cite{foster2020beyond}.
-This suggests that such simple probabilistic selection strategies might be more intriguing and more essential for bandits than people previously think, and we believe that they worth further attention from the bandit community.
-We hope that our work, together with \cite{abe1999associative} and \cite{foster2020beyond}, can provide diverse perspectives on how to understand such strategies.
+Our approach builds on (and reveals connections between) two lines of research in the contextual bandit literature: (i) a celebrated theory of optimal contextual bandit learning in the agnostic setting using a (seemingly unavoidable) classification oracle, represented by \cite{dudik2011efficient} (the ``monster paper'') and \cite{agarwal2014taming} (``taming the monster''); (ii) a simple probabilistic selection strategy mapping the predicted rewards of actions to the probabilities of actions, pioneered by \cite{abe1999associative} (see also \citealt{abe2003reinforcement}) and extended by \cite{foster2020beyond}.
+In particular, we rethink the philosophy behind \cite{dudik2011efficient} and \cite{agarwal2014taming}, reform it with our own understanding of the value of realizability, and come up with a new idea of ``bypassing'' the classification oracle under realizability --- our algorithm is essentially a consequence of this new idea; see \S\ref{sec:born}.
+Interestingly, our derived algorithm turns out to use essentially the same probabilistic selection strategy as \cite{abe1999associative} and \cite{foster2020beyond} --- this is surprising, as the idea behind the derivation of our algorithm is very different from the ideas behind \cite{abe1999associative} and \cite{foster2020beyond}.
+This suggests that this simple probabilistic selection strategy might be more intriguing and more essential for bandits than previously understood, and we believe that it is worth further attention from the bandit community.
+We hope that our work, together with \cite{abe1999associative} and \cite{foster2020beyond}, can provide diverse perspectives on how to understand this strategy.

 As a final remark, we emphasize that compared with each line of research that we mention above, our approach has new contributions beyond them which seem necessary for our arguments to hold.
-We will elaborate on such new contributions in \S\ref{sec:alg} and \S\ref{sec:analysis}.
+We will elaborate on such new contributions in the rest of our article.